kent-map/kent/16c/16c-lyly-biography.md

 - developed unusual and pioneering style known as "euphuism": described by Britannica as "an elegant Elizabethan literary style marked by excessive use of balance, antithesis, and alliteration and by frequent use of similes drawn from mythology and nature."

-name derived from the name of the character of his first two prose romances, Euphues
-- light, fanciful, 'artificial'
 - style was highly influential, being used by Robert Greene and William Shakespeare; yet was also mocked by such writers and fell out of fashion
 - comedic dramas also draw from classical mythology and characters engage in euphuistic dialogue, and can be seen to have influenced several of Shakespeare's
-- plays were all acted by children, and all were written in prose apart from 'The Woman in the Moon'
+- plays were all acted by children,
 - his plays, which would come to be criticised for their euphuistic style, could be argued to be of the style which the Queen preferred

 He died in 1606, London as a poor man and is buried at St Bartholomew the Less.